- Reaction score

 Silly, silly little juantoo . . ."turning" into Werewolves DOESN'T exist This IS the scholarly understanding and mine.
 The manifestation of Being, such as the Were-Being is another name for the Transference of Animal presence in all of us, it was most effectively used by the Norse Berserkers who first gave the archetypal image of the powerful and blood-thirsty image to our Mind.

-See...this is precisely the type of petty feeble minded belittlement that makes any scholarly discussion around here impossible.
+Any better than the mindless mental cud strewn about by someone that hasn't a clue about the etymology, history, or neurological aspects of what they vomit forth?
+I think not.See...this is precisely the type of petty feeble minded belittlement that makes any scholarly discussion around here impossible.

-YOU are the one who broached "werewolves," as I knew you would, as if I were some child enamored of some old Lon Chaney movie.
+You wouldn't have to if you made the effort to clarify in the first place, which only led me to believe you were/are lack in Lycanthropic knowledge.YOU are the one who broached "werewolves," as I knew you would, as if I were some child enamored of some old Lon Chaney movie.

 YOU still don't get it...I never said werewolf.